-The article talks about how McCabe cyclomatic complexity could be used to measure several different aspects of code quality.
-The objective of this article is to help developer quickly assess the code quality by looking at the code.
+The article talks about how McCabe’s cyclomatic complexity could be used to measure several different aspects of code quality.
+The objective of this article is to help developers quickly assess code quality by looking at the code.
 However, let’s try and quickly understand what is cyclomatic complexity and how could it be measured?
 Thanks for reading it further.
 And, apologies for spelling mistakes.

 What is Cyclomatic Complexity?